- Normal Range

 Triglycerides are chemical compounds digested by the body to provide it with the energy for metabolism.
-Triglycerides are the most common form of fat that we digest, and are the main ingredient in vegetable oils and animal fats.
+Triglycerides are the most common form of fat in the body.
+They are the main ingredient in vegetable oils and animal fats.

 The triglyceride molecule is a form of the chemical glycerol (tri=three molecules of fatty acid + glyceride=glycerol) that contains three fatty acids.
 To be absorbed, these parts are broken apart in the small intestine, and afterwards are reassembled with cholesterol to form chylomicrons.
 This is the source of energy for cells in the body.
 Fat cells and liver cells are used as storage sites and release chylomicrons when the body needs the energy.

 Elevated triglyceride levels are a risk factor for atherosclerosis, the narrowing of arteries with the buildup of fatty plaques that may lead to heart attack, stroke, and peripheral artery disease.
 Markedly elevated triglyceride levels may also cause fatty liver disease and pancreatitis.

 Certain diseases and conditions may cause elevated triglyceride blood levels, for example:

 - Cirrhosis of the liver or other liver diseases